 Not all investment opportunities are created equal.
 If you are just getting started with building your investment portfolio, the best investments to make are revenue-generating investments.
-You are strengthening your cash flow, boosting your income, and eventually increasing your ability to invest in the future by opting for this type of investments.
+By organising your financial picture and focussing on cash flow planning you can strengthen your cash flow, boost your income, and eventually increase your ability to invest in the future by opting for this type of investment.

 There is no shortage of options to choose from, too.
 You can invest in active businesses or start your own to gain more control over your additional sources of income.
 You can also enter the financial market for cash flow purposes.
 Instead of investing in long-term stocks, you can do more day trades and utilize instruments such as forex to earn more revenue.

 Even the real estate market offers cash flow-boosting opportunities.
 With the demand for rental properties going up, there is no better time to invest in real estate than today.
 You can also use Real Estate Investment Trust or REIT to invest in real estate with less money and generate more revenue in return.
 REIT is basically real estate crowdfunding that combines the investment power of multiple investors to multiply the potential return.